boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-analysis.md

 NRLP leverages existing discovery mechanisms (DHCP, RA, PvD) for networks to advertise throughout advices.
 The same generic blob is used independent of the signaling mechanism.
 NRLP operates within the existing network/host trust model.

+Also, NRLP does not introduce additional dependency that would hinder having the benefits of enabling the NRLP feature.

 ### Discussion

-Only network elements that are entitled to send DHCP/RA/DHCP configuration are allowed to share an advice.
+Only network elements that are entitled to send DHCP/RA/PvD configuration are allowed to share the throughput advices.
 As such, NRLP has built-in:

 * Guard against random advice injection